ChiFangChen/github-repos-table/README.md

 I choose `Material UI` as the design framework.
 When typing in the search input, it will `debounce` the request of getting the data from API.
 I also build the code as server-side render files to improve `SEO`.
 There are two `language` versions provided.

-When you reach the bottom of the list block, it will automatically load more data from the API and append the new ones to the list.
-However, if there is no more data, it will show a message to info you.

 You can scroll up right away by clicking the _back to top button_ when it shows.
+When switching the sort or the programming language, the page will initialize to 1.
+Because the API said it could only provide the first 1000 search results, I defined the max page in the repo.
+The per-page property is 20 setting in the file variables in folder utils.
+If there occurs some problem, it will show an error message to info the user.

 ---